Robots.txt contains instructions for search engine bots.

 Robots.txt files are located in the root directory of your website.

-For example, if your website is example.com, the file would be placed at example.com/robots.txt.
+Usually, if your website is example.com, the file would be placed at example.com/robots.txt.

-If you can’t find it on your website, you can use a Chrome extension to help you out.
+Tip: if you can’t find it on your website, you can use a Chrome extension to help you out.

 How to Create a Robots.txt File